cuetian-coders/community/README.md

 - The basic building block of the framework is an abstraction, we call it `topic`.
 Some examples of topics are `c++`, `microservices`, `system-design`, `competitive-programming`, `machine-learning`, `interview-prep`, `job-circular` etc.

-- Each topic is divided into necessary components, such as `resources`, `announcements` etc. Note: it's possible that a topic may not be divided into any components.
+- Each topic can have necessary `auxiliary components`, such as `resources`, `announcements` etc. Note: it's possible that a topic may not have any auxiliary components.

 - Topics are grouped together based on their cohesive nature to be discussed together, an exmaple could be `c++`, `python`, `java`, `haskell`, `lisp` all are programming languages.
 So, we categorize them into `Programming Languages` category.